 Dr. Johannes W. Dietrich, M.D.

-He has always been fascinated by homeostasis and other concepts of biomedical cybernetics.
+He has always been fascinated by homeostasis , allostasis and other concepts of biomedical cybernetics.
 He is particularly interested in why and how the logical structures of biological information-processing algorithms relate to their behaviour and that of the embedding organ systems.
-This motivated him to investigate thyroid homeostasis.
+This motivated him to investigate the hypothalamus- pituitary -thyroid axis.

 He has initiated multiple clinical trials.
-Key results of his work include the development of a mathematical theory of thyroid homeostasis, the development of a simulation program of pituitary -thyroid feedback control (SimThyr) that is today used in more than 80 countries for education and research, and of a mathematical method for calculating the thyroid’s secretory capacity and total deiodinase activity in vivo (SPINA).
+Key results of his work include the development of a mathematical theory of thyroid homeostasis, the development of a simulation program of pituitary-thyroid feedback control (SimThyr) that is today used in more than 100 countries for education and research, and of a mathematical method for calculating the thyroid’s secretory capacity and total deiodinase activity in vivo (SPINA).
+Additionally, he established the theory of thyroid allostasis in different conditions of stress and illness.

 Dr John Midgley B.Sc (Leeds) D Phil (Oxford)